 Summary of the Article

 According to Khademi, Mohammadi, & Vanaki (2012), “Dignity is a human right and a base for human health” (p.
 328).
 The article that was researched discussed violation to nurses’ dignity.
 The main areas of study were “irreverence”, “coercion and violation of autonomy”, “ignoring professional and scientific ability”, and “denying the value of nurse/care”.
 The researchers used a “qualitative method with conventional content analysis approach” (Khademi, Mohammadi, & Vanaki, 2012, p.
 330).
 The research was completed from July of 2009 until August of 2010 (Khademi, Mohammadi, & Vanaki).
 This allowed the researchers to collect enough information on the topic (Khademi, Mohammadi, & Vanaki).
 The researchers analyzed the data by reviewing the interviews many times (Khademi, Mohammadi, & Vanaki).
 The main discovery was, “Health systems should take the promotion of the nurses’ dignity into account through providing a dignified work environment” (Khademi, Mohammadi, & Vanaki, p.
 328).
+Rather than citing this information, I would have liked to see more use of your own thoughts.
+Put more in your own words.

 Problem/Purpose of the Article